 You're probably already well aware that you should maintain your fireplace, but why?
 There may be benefits to keeping up with wood fireplace maintenance that has never crossed your mind.
 Here are a few of the biggest reasons why ensuring that fireplace maintenance is taken care of regularly is so important.

-This is the biggest reason for diligent wood fireplace maintenance because no one wants to deal with the consequences of a house or chimney fire.
+This is the biggest reason for diligent wood fireplace maintenance is simple fire safety.
 Without regular maintenance, your fireplace and chimney can become clogged with creosote build-up that can catch on fire inside the chimney, sending flames shooting out the fireplace opening.
 Proper wood fireplace maintenance will eliminate that possibility, so you don't have to cross your fingers when lighting a fire.

 If you don't use your fireplace very often, you may not be too worried about fireplace maintenance—but leaving a fireplace untouched for long periods of time can lead to other problems.
 For example, pests or wildlife like rats and squirrels can reside inside the chimney.
 Their nests definitely present a significant fire hazard.
 Still, they can also cause significant issues that have nothing to do with fire, such as damage to the exterior siding of your home, exterior chimney defects and pest infestations inside that will make your home less comfortable and sanitary.
 Fireplace maintenance also goes a long way toward keeping the bricks of your fireplace and chimney in good condition so they won't need repair or replacement for much longer.